runningcode/fladle/README.md

 The name of a unique Google Cloud Storage object within the results bucket where raw test results will be stored.
 The default is a timestamp with a random suffix.

 ### runTimeout
-The max time this test run can execute before it is cancelled. s (seconds), m (minutes), h (hours) suffixes are acceptable (default: unlimited).
+The max time this test run can execute before it is cancelled. s (seconds), m (minutes), h (hours) suffixes are acceptable, mixes like 1h45m are currently not supported (default: unlimited).
+Examples:
+* 20, 20s -> 20 seconds
+* 30m -> 30 minutes
+* 2h -> 2 hours

 ### ignoreFailedTests
 Always return successful task completion even when there are failed tests.
 Useful when parsing JUnit XML to determine failure. (default: false)